Salt Lake City International Airport Guide (SLC)

 There is a wide range of shops at Salt Lake City International Airport, including gift shops, a store selling local specialities, and a duty-free outlet for international passengers.

-A lost property service is located in Terminal 1 (tel: (801) 575 2427).
-Paid-for luggage trolleys are available.
+A lost property service is located in Terminal 1 (tel: +1 801 575 2427).
+Paid-for luggage trolleys are available at the airport.
 Skycap porters are located outside both terminals and in the parking areas.

-Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Fox, Hertz, National and Thrifty are represented on the ground floor of the short-stay parking area, directly across from the terminal buildings.
-Further information is available from the hire care desks in the arrivals areas (tel: (801) 575 2477).
+Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National and Thrifty are represented on the ground floor of the short-stay parking area, directly across from the terminal buildings.
+Further information is available from the Ground Transportation Desk in the arrivals areas (tel: +1 801 575 2477).